Azure/SQL-Migration-AzureSQL-PoC/AzureSQLMI/assessment/PowerShell/Assessment-SKU-AzureSQLMI-using-PS.md

-[SQL Server migration one-click PoC to Azure SQL](../../README.md) > Assessment and SKU recommendation for Azure SQL Database
+[SQL Server migration one-click PoC to Azure SQL](../../README.md) > Assessment and SKU recommendation for Azure SQL Managed Instance using PowerShell

-# Assessment and SKU recommendation for Azure SQL Database using PowerShell
+# Assessment and SKU recommendation for Azure SQL Managed Instance using PowerShell

-Assess your SQL Server databases for Azure SQL Database readiness or to identify any migration blockers before migrating them to Azure SQL Database.
+Assess your SQL Server databases for Azure SQL Managed Instance readiness or identify any migration blockers before migrating them to Azure SQL Managed Instance.

 The [Azure SQL migration extension for Azure Data Studio](https://learn.microsoft.com/en-us/sql/azure-data-studio/extensions/azure-sql-migration-extension?view=sql-server-ver16) enables you to assess, get Azure recommendations and migrate your SQL Server databases to Azure SQL.